-- Significant increase in credit risk ("SICR") - for the SME, retail and corporate and portfolios, the criteria default and exposure at default assumptions by selected to identify a significant increase in credit risk is a comparing to recent experience of the bank. key area of judgement within the Bank's ECL calculation as these criteria determine whether a 12 month or lifetime | Involving our own financial risk management provision is recorded.

-reasonable and supportable information, including assessing key economic variables used as well as the forward-looking information.
-These include qualitative overall reasonableness of the economic forecasts by information, non-statistical quantitative information and information from statistical models or credit rating processes.
-The movement of loans and advances to different stages requires judgment which may have a Challenging the accuracy of key inputs and material impact on the ECL.

-- Model estimations - inherently judgemental modelling - For a sample testing of key data inputs and is used to estimate ECL which involves determining assumptions applied in determination of ECL, probabilities of default ("PD"), loss given default ("LGD"), and exposures at default ("EAD").
-The PD models used in the SME, retail and corporate portfolios are the key drivers of the Bank's ECL results and are therefore the forecasts and PDs; most significant judgemental aspect of the Bank's ECL modelling approach.
+- Significant increase in credit risk ("SICR") for the SME, retail and corporate and portfolios, the criteria selected to identify a significant increase in credit risk is a key area of judgement within the Bank's ECL calculation as these criteria determine whether a 12 month or lifetime provision is recorded. - The Bank assesses SICR by incorporating all relevant, reasonable and supportable information, including forward-looking information.
+These include qualitative information, non-statistical quantitative information and information from statistical models or credit rating processes.
+The movement of loans and advances to different stages requires judgment which may have a material impact on the ECL. - Model estimations inherently judgemental modelling is used to estimate ECL which involves determining probabilities of default ("PD"), loss given default ("LGD"), and exposures at default ("EAD").
+The PD models used in the SME, retail and corporate portfolios are the key drivers of the Bank's ECL results and are therefore the most significant judgemental aspect of the Bank's ECL modelling approach.